fzyyy0601/gpu-final-project-ds/README.md

 ## 2. Files Description
  - README.md - give an introduction to this repository
  - graph.hxx - head file storing the definition of the class graph,
- - coo.hxx - head file storing the definition of the class coo, the GPU version of the data structure
+ - coo_d.hxx - head file storing the definition of the class coo_d, the GPU version of the data structure
  - coo_h.hxx - head file storing the definition of the class coo_h, the CPU version of the data structure
  - test.cu - cuda code to test whether the GPU version runs correctly on a very small graph
  - compare.cu - cuda code to check whether the GPU version and the CPU give the same result for same operations